exalearn/multi-site-campaigns/finetuning-surrogates/README.md

 Each calculation starts by first picking a structure the "audit" or "active learning" list randomly.
 We launch that calculation to execute remotely and then store the result in an ASE db when complete.

-## Implementation Details

-There are a few implementation tricks that are worth noting to study if they actually make snese.

-### Use of Proxies

-The machine learning models are always proxied:

-- _Starting Model_: We create a proxy for the initial model at the beginning and never evict it.
-- _Sampling Model_: The first model to finish training is proxied for use in the sampling calculations.
-  The model is evicted each time a new batch is trained.
-- _Inference Model_: Each model is proxied as soon as it finishes training and is re-used across multiple inference tasks.
-  We evict a model from the previous batch each time a new one finishes training.

-At present, we do not explicitly proxy any datasets (but probably should)

-### Scheduling

-TBD.
-While write this out once I add in some more options.

-## Understanding the Output

-TBD